China says investigating two Canadians in espionage case

 "See you soon!" it added, with a smiley face underneath.

-The couple also had a side business helping intrepid travelers plan tours to North Korea, the Globe and Mail reported.
+The couple also had a side business helping intrepid travellers plan tours to North Korea, the Globe and Mail reported.

 "It was open during the day (on Monday), and the police came during the evening," a woman working in a seafood restaurant next door to the cafe said.